 No matter where the Chargers are, or were, the two stadiums they have inhabited both suck in their own ways.
 Little wonder, then, that the Chargers moved out of San Diego and the old dump known as Qualcomm Stadium.
 The move of the team was rife with controversy, but who could blame ownership?
 The design of it was best described as “cookie-cutter”, complete with inane spiral ramps for the (few) faithful to trudge up and down.
 As well, for those who did bother to show up for a Chargers or Padres game, the seats are located way too far from the action.
 As for the Chargers temporary digs in Carson, CA, well let’s just say they are quaint.
-They don’t move into the swanky new Stadium at Hollywood Park for some time, so whatever fans deign to show up in L.A. will have to put up with a minor league venue that holds just 27,000.
+They don’t move into the swanky new Stadium at Hollywood Park for some time, so whatever fans deign to show up in L.A. will have to put up with a minor league venue that was built for MLS team the L.A.
+Galaxy, that holds just 27,000.
 Not great, for the fans, or the team.

 6. BB&T Center, Miami – NHL

 Saying this arena is in Miami, where the Florida Panthers are technically from, is a bit of a stretch.
 The BB&T Center, while not a bad arena, is a huge hike from South Beach and even far from downtown Fort Lauderdale, situated as it is in Sunrise, FLA.
 For the uninitiated, Sunrise is right on the edge of the Everglades, west of Fort Lauderdale.
-And it is completely devoid of atmosphere as the team — even when it’s good — can’t draw flies to this suburban rink.
+And it is completely devoid of atmosphere, as the team — even when it’s good — can’t draw flies to this suburban rink.
 So, while it’s not entirely a bad-looking barn or devoid of food and drink options nearby, if no one goes there, it’s hardly a place anyone else would want to be for hockey.
-In fact, the Panthers are annually among the bottom five drawing teams in the NHL and this season they are drawing an average of just 12,636 (third worst), or 74.2 percent of capacity.
+In fact, the Panthers are annually among the bottom five drawing teams in the NHL and last season they were drawing an average of just 12,636 (third worst), or 74.2 percent of capacity.